-3.6 Traffic Management Plan
+3.7 Traffic Management Plan

-- The Contractor shall submit a Traffic Management Plan in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines. - All components of the Transportation Management Plan shall be submitted for review by SCDOT and must be approved before any construction activities can begin.
+- The Contractor shall submit a Traffic Management Plan in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines. - All components of the TMP shall be submitted for review by SCDOT and must be approved before any construction activities can begin. - A complete TMP covering the entire Project, including any segments or phases, shall be submitted by the Contractor for approval by SCDOT.

-3.7 Foundation Installation Plan Submittals
+3.8 Foundation Installation Plan Submittals

 • Prepare Drilled Foundation Installation Plans (DFIP) and/or Pile Installation Plans (PIP) in accordance with the SCDOT Standard Specifications for Highway Construction, 2007 Edition.
 Submit all foundation installation plan submittals electronically.
 The Contractor's designer shall review and approve all DFIP and PIP (including pile driving criteria) prior to submitting the foundation installation plans to SCDOT for review and acceptance.
 SCDOT will review the foundation installation plans and provide either acceptance or comments.
-The Contractor's designer shall resolve all comments prior to re-submittal to SCDOT.
+The Contractor's designer/EOR shall resolve all comments prior to re-submittal to SCDOT.
 SCDOT will review the DFIP and/or the PIP only to verify that the specifications have been addressed.
 The Contractor shall provide a supplement to the report containing the actual field conditions encountered and as-built foundation data and information after construction of the foundations is complete.

-3.8 Foundation Testing Submittals
+3.9 Foundation Testing Submittals

-Submit to SCDOT an electronic copy of all applicable foundation testing reports for all bridge and roadway structures to include but not limited to Shaft Load Test and Pile Driving Analyzer test reports.
+• Submit to SCDOT an electronic copy of all applicable foundation testing reports for all bridge and roadway structures to include but not limited to Shaft Load Test and Pile Driving Analyzer test reports.

-3.9 Hazardous Materials Testing Submittals
+3.10 Hazardous Materials Testing Submittals